Loading

 Catch real cheats.
 Not your legit players.

-AACGUARD is a client-side anti-cheat scanner built for community servers.
-Detect loaders, injected modules, and tampering on CS:GO, CS 1.6, and CS2 without bloated kernel drivers.
+AACGUARD is a lightweight client-side anti-cheat scanner for community servers, focused on loaders, injected modules, and tampering – without bloated kernel drivers or false positives from harmless apps.

-By downloading AACGUARD you agree that scans may be logged and associated with your Steam account on our servers.
+By downloading AACGUARD you agree that scans may be logged and associated with your Steam account on our servers, allowing server admins to review your scan history.

 Last 24h